 - 1 tablespoon chili boh or chili paste

-- 1 ½ cups fresh flat rice noodles
+- 200 g fresh flat rice noodles or 100g dried noodles, soaked

 - 2 tablespoons light soy sauce